MohOraby/xra-test/README.md

    Please note that swagger UI at /api-docs is not working correctly (styling not loaded) at vercel which can by solved by saving swagger assets (CSS and JS files) as a part of the project, but that will make the project files bigger

 # Hosted the server at https://xra-test.herokuapp.com/
+   Please not that the two servers above use the same DB URI (MongoDB atlas cluster)